Snow0821/plinear/README.md

 #### Layer composition

-Binarizing ternary layers by making posNet and negNet and add them.
+Binarizing ternary layers by making posNet and negNet and compute them.

 Both are created with posNet, which returns 1 if the weight if over 0 and 0 else.